On permutations of $\{1,\ldots,n\}$ and related topics

-\topmatter \title On permutations of $\{1,\ldots,n\}$ and related topics\endtitle \author Zhi-Wei Sun\endauthor \leftheadtext{Zhi-Wei Sun} \rightheadtext{On permutations of $\{1,\ldots,n\}$ and related topics} \affil Department of Mathematics, Nanjing University\\ Nanjing 210093, People's Republic of China \\ zwsun\@nju.edu.cn \\ {\tt http://math.nju.edu.cn/$\sim$zwsun} \endaffil \abstract In this paper we study combinatorial aspects of permutations of $\{1,\ldots,n\}$ and related topics.
-In particular, we show that there is a unique permutation $\pi$ of $\{1,\ldots,n\}$ such that all the numbers $k+\pi(k)$ ($k=1,\ldots,n$) are powers of two.
-We also prove that $n\mid\per[i^{j-1}]_{1\ls i,j\ls n}$ for any integer $n>2$.
+\topmatter \title On permutations of $\{1,\ldots,n\}$ and related topics\endtitle \author Zhi-Wei Sun\endauthor \leftheadtext{Zhi-Wei Sun} \rightheadtext{On permutations of $\{1,\ldots,n\}$ and related topics} \affil Department of Mathematics, Nanjing University\\ Nanjing 210093, People's Republic of China \\ zwsun\@nju.edu.cn \\ {\tt http://maths.nju.edu.cn/$\sim$zwsun} \endaffil \abstract In this paper we study combinatorial aspects of permutations of $\{1,\ldots,n\}$ and related topics.
+In particular, we prove that there is a unique permutation $\pi$ of $\{1,\ldots,n\}$ such that all the numbers $k+\pi(k)$ ($k=1,\ldots,n$) are powers of two.
+We also show that $n\mid\per[i^{j-1}]_{1\ls i,j\ls n}$ for any integer $n>2$.
 We conjecture that if a group $G$ contains no element of order among $2,\ldots,n+1$ then any $A\se G$ with $|A|=n$ can be written as $\{a_1,\ldots,a_n\}$ with $a_1,a_2^2,\ldots,a_n^n$ pairwise distinct.
+This conjecture is confirmed when $G$ is a torsion-free abelian group.
+We also prove that for any finite subset $A$ of a torsion-free abelian group $G$ with $|A|=n>3$, there is a numbering $a_1,\ldots,a_n$ of all the elements of $A$ such that all the $n$ sums

-This conjecture is confirmed when $G$ is a torsion-free abelian group. \endabstract 2010 {\it Mathematics Subject Classification}.
-Primary 05A05, 11B75; Secondary 11B39, 20D60. {\it Keywords}.
+are pairwise distinct, and conjecture that this remains valid if $G$ is cyclic. \endabstract 2020 {\it Mathematics Subject Classification}.
+Primary 05A05, 11B75; Secondary 11B13, 11B39, 20D60. {\it Keywords}.
 Additive combinatorics, permutations, powers of two, permanents, groups.
-Supported by the National Natural Science Foundation of China (grant no. 11571162) and the NSFC-RFBR Cooperation and Exchange Program (grant no. 11811530072). \endthanks \endtopmatter \document
+Supported by the National Natural Science Foundation of China (grant no. 11971222). \endthanks \endtopmatter \document

 \heading{1.
 Introduction}\endheading

 As usual, for $n\in\Z^+=\{1,2,3,\ldots\}$ we let $S_n$ denote the symmetric group of all the permutation of $\{1,\ldots,n\}$.

 Let $A=[a_{ij}]_{1\ls i,j\ls n}$ be a $(0,1)$-matrix (i.e., $a_{ij}\in\{0,1\}$ for all $i,j=1,\ldots,n$).
 Then the permanent of $A$ given by